nodedge/nodedge/docs/source/serialization.rst

 - :py:func:`~nodedge.serializable.Serializable.serialize`
 - :py:func:`~nodedge.serializable.Serializable.deserialize`

-According to :ref:`coding-standards` we keep these two functions on the bottom of the class source code.
+According to coding-standards we keep these two functions on the bottom of the class source code.

 To contain all of the data we use ``OrderedDict`` instead of regular `dict`.
 Mainly because we want to retain the order of parameters serialized in files.